• Skip to primary navigation

 Workplace Safety Poems

 Don Merrell from J.R.
-Simplot is one of the most famous workplace safety poets and many of his poems and limericks have been used as the them for safety training videos and safety posters.
+Simplot is one of the most famous workplace safety poets and many of his poems and limericks have been used for safety training videos and safety posters with very little critical thought.

 READ THEM ALL HERE